WARNING: Unmarked spoilers ahead. It's strongly suggested you finish the game before reading any further.

 - Small Role, Big Impact: Is introduced fairly late into the game, but is instrumental in helping the player access Dr. Habit's office once all necessary tasks are completed, thus triggering the confrontation with Habit.
 Oddly enough, however, he won't be waiting for you if you get the good ending.

-- We Used to Be Friends: It's implied that prior to the incident with Martha, Habit and Kamal were surprisingly close - even when Kamal makes it clear that he's had enough of Habit for a good while, he seems confident that Habit still has a soft spot and can be reasoned with on some level, and in turn, it's revealed in Habit's final PSA◊ that he still thinks of Kamal as a friend.
+- We Used to Be Friends: It's implied that prior to the incident with Martha, Habit and Kamal were on surprisingly good terms - even when Kamal makes it clear that he's had enough of Habit for a good while, he seems confident that Habit still has a soft spot and can be reasoned with on some level, and in turn, it's revealed in Habit's final PSA◊ that he still thinks of Kamal as a friend.
 There's also the trading card illustration mentioned under the entry for Ambiguously Gay in Dr. Habit's character sheet.
 Things seem to be looking up for them in the epilogue, where Kamal sheepishly admits to have been helping Habit through his recovery for the past year.

 - What Happened to the Mouse?: Disappears after you achieve the good ending.
 It's especially odd considering he was the most invested in making sure both Flower Kid and Dr. Habit turned out alright.